FerrenF/dfaReader/README.md

 ## File Format

-The DFA/NFA file should follow a specific format.
+The automaton file should follow a specific format.
 Here is an example of the format (labels omitted):

+An example format of a simple deterministic automaton would be as follows.
+Multiple examples are included (pda.txt, marmalade.txt, and threezeros.txt)
 ```
-Alphabet:      a,b,c
+Alphabet:      {a,b,c}
-States:        q0,q1,q2,q3
+States:        {q0,q1,q2,q3}
 Start State:   q0
-Accept States: q3
+Accept States: {q3}
 Transitions:   (q0,a)->q1
                (q1,b)->q2
                (q2,c)->q3